 Novice Emerging Accomplished Highly Inclusive School and community programs provide for a limited range of student ability needs to be student ability needs to be of al adequately met.
 Traditional school sports and clubs rarely involve students with intellectual disabilities.
 The continuum of opportunities for students to learn in an inclusive as trisecting is limited to coursework at their ability levels.
 There are no social or sports opports without intellectual disabilities to setting intellectual disabilities to setting intellectual disabilities to their ability levels.
-School sports are no social or sports opports there are no social or sports of their ability levels.
-There are no social or sports of their ability levels.
-School avenues for students with and without intellectual disabilities to the seconces (e.g., money, time, personnel) are provided for unifying programming.
+School sports without intellectual disabilities to students without intellectual disabilities to their ability levels.
+There are no social or sports are not be their ability levels.
+There are no social or sports are to be the without intellectual disabilities to the setting it for the provided for the personnel) are provided for unifying programming.
 A broad range of parallel activities are offered that collectively honor and develop the skills and abilities of all students.
 The district provides equitable support for inclusive student activities such as Unified Sports® and unified clubs, demonstrating equal value for these activities as traditional sports and clubs; however, implementation is not consistent or evident in all schools.
 School staff explores various opportunities for students to learn in inclusive settings, but all students are not encouraged to participate Access and opportunities for all students to participate in inclusive settings in both instructional and non-academic activities are provided regularly.
 School staff consistently works to ensure the effectiveness of the inclusive learning environment both inside and outside the classroom.
 Traditional school sports and clubs consistently work toward becoming more inclusive and welcoming for all students.
 An extensive selection of Unified Sports, clubs and scocial activities are offered to all students.
 Unifying programming is included in the school budget and action plan.
 School activities and groups intentionally engage a diverse student population.
 There is an expectation for the entire school community to continuously seek opportunities to become a more inclusive learning environment, offering unified programs and activities.
 School leaders ensure extra- curricular and sports opportunities are provided that build inclusiveness and eliminate boundaries between students.
 Recognition programs are provided for all students participating in Unified Sports, unified clubs and extra-curricular avard banquets, and school assemblies.
 The district allocates resources to support Unified Champion Schools activities.